What does APIS stand for?

 For ALL the countries mentioned above, your Flight Centre consultant will need to enter the following passport information into your booking in advance of you arriving at the airport:

 - Country of citizenship

 - Date of birth

 - Name in passport (must be same name as issued on the ticket)

-NOTE: For customers' traveling to or transiting the USA, your Flight Centre Consultant will also require
+NOTE: For customers travelling to or transiting the USA, your Flight Centre consultant will also require:

 - Country of residence